younes-makhchan/automated-linkedin-messaging/ReadMe.md

 ```
 ### 5. Install the Requirements

-Install the required dependencies by running:
+Install the required dependencies by running, better to setup a venv:

 ```bash
 pip install -r requirements.txt